 Let’s say someone doesn’t like you or the way you are.
 Why do you care?
 Does it truly matter what that person says?
 Is she going to pay your bills?
 Are they going to tell everyone that you will ever meet what you did yesterday?
-No one truly cares.
-Maybe they’ll make fun of you for today but tomorrow they’ll make fun of you for something else.
+No one truly cares enough to do so.
+Generally speaking, most people are polite about your flaws because they understand they have some too.
+Maybe others will make fun of you for today but tomorrow they’ll make fun of you for something else.
 Make fun of them too.

 Learn to not be so sentimental when someone doesn’t like something about you.
 If they don’t like that you’re growing out your hair that doesn’t mean you cut your hair.
 That means that you ask yourself if you like your hair out.
 If you do, keep it long.
 If you don’t like your hair long then consider cutting it.

 The more you care about what people think the less freedom you’ll exercise in your life.
 You’ll be wary of the clothes you wear, the hairstyle you choose to have, and the words you say.

 You should want to be you and exercise being you.